London Stadium: Post-Olympic redevelopment

 Work commenced on 13 August 2013 with the removal of 25,000 seats and the grass from the field of play.
 The athletics track was covered with a 75 cm layer of recycled concrete to protect it during the heavy lifting.
 In November 2013 work commenced to remove the fourteen floodlight panels as part of the £200 million conversion of the stadium.
 Work began on installing the 14 new floodlights in March 2015.
 Each floodlight panel is 18 m tall and weighs 45 tonne, and sits 30 m above the stadium's floor, suspended from the roof rather than sitting on top.
 As the floodlight work began, work on a steel halo structure that encircles the stadium, containing 96 turnstiles, catering and toilet facilities, concluded.

 In 2024 planning permission was given for 6,500 square metres of solar membrane panels to be installed by Ameresco on the roof of the stadium.
 The LLDC Solar Membrane Project was the first to receive funding from the Mayor of London's Green Finance Fund in a form of a loan.
 London city had already contributed £45,000 towards a feasibility study and business case for the project.
 At a cost of £4.35 million this will allow the venue to generate enough energy to power all of the stadium's major events.
+These were installed in July 2025.

 The original athletics Mondotrack FTX track surface was removed in May 2016 and a new surface, using 17,000 sqm of Mondotrack/WS track, was installed.
 The grass playing field was lengthened by several metres at either end for the 2015 rugby matches to fit a suitably-sized rugby/football pitch.
 The pitch at the stadium was replaced after the Olympic Games with a Desso GrassMaster artificial-natural hybrid pitch approved for Premier league matches of 105 by 68 m, along with under-soil heating.